Basque rural sports: Orga jokoa (cart game)

 The "oxcart game" is a display of strength.
-Contestants have to lift the back of an ox cart weighing 360 kg 40 cm above ground.
-The cart is pivoted to the ground at the front end and competitors must rotate it, trying to go around as many times as possible.
+Contestants have to lift the back of an ox cart, usually weighing around 360 kg, and the end usually at around 40 cm above the ground.
+The cart is pivoted to the ground at the front end and competitors must rotate it, trying to go around as many times as possible in a sideways motion.

 It is also called andartza in Basque.
 In Spanish this is called levantamiento de carro and in French lever de charette.

+It was the inspiration behind the creation of Strongman event 'Basque Circle' as seen in 1989 World's Strongest Man competition, as well as the Conan's wheel event which is a slight modification, where the athletes walk a frontward motion around the circle rather than sideways.

 Sega jokoa (scything)

 Literally "scythe game", this sport is also known as segalariak (scythers), sega proba (scythe test), sega apustua (scythe bet) or segalaritza (scything).
 The earliest record of this sport comes from a bertso dating back to 1880 about a competition in Iturriotz.

 In this sport competitors (called segalari) either compete to cut the most grass in a given period of time (usually one hour) or they are each given plots of grass of the same size and the competition is to see who can scythe theirs the fastest.
 Today the competition usually lasts one hour but two-hour competitions also are still held.
 At the end, the grass is raked, weighed and baled to establish the winner.
 Traditionally, as with most Basque sports, the competitors would make a profit by betting but monetary prizes have been put up since the 1950s.